-The Dons Trust is the democratic supporters’ organisation that owns AFC Wimbledon football club, giving fans control of the future of our club.
+The Dons Trust is the democratic supporters’ organisation that owns AFC Wimbledon, giving fans control of the future of our club.

 Discover more about how we own AFC Wimbledon.

 The Dons Trust is a not-for-profit organisation that owns AFC Wimbledon and is guardian of all principles and aims by which it operates.
 The Trust is committed to strengthening the voice of supporters in the decision-making processes at the football club, and strengthening the links between the club and the community of Wimbledon and the surrounding areas.

 The Trust’s legal name is Wimbledon Football Club Supporters’ Society Ltd. We are regulated by the Financial Conduct Authority.

 Why was the Dons Trust created?